xavier/european_vat/README.md

 EuropeanVat.must_charge_vat?("BE", "BE", "BE0829071668")
 # true

-# Buyer and seller in different EU countries, VAT number present
+# Buyer and seller in different EU countries, VAT number present (business)
 EuropeanVat.must_charge_vat?("NL", "BE", "BE0829071668")
-# true
+# false

-# Buyer and seller in different EU countries, no VAT number
+# Buyer and seller in different EU countries, no VAT number (consumer)
 EuropeanVat.must_charge_vat?("NL", "BE", nil)
-# false
+# true

 # Seller in EU, buyer outside of EU, no VAT number
 EuropeanVat.must_charge_vat?("BE", "US", nil)